Build Your Own Edge Microvisor Toolkit#

 Check the tags for the

-.git clone https://github.com/open-edge-platform/edge-microvisor-toolkit --branch=<stable_tag_name>
+<stable_tag_name>.git clone https://github.com/open-edge-platform/edge-microvisor-toolkit --branch=<stable_tag_name>

 Navigate to the

-subdirectory.cd edge-microvisor-toolkit/toolkit
+toolkitsubdirectory.cd edge-microvisor-toolkit/toolkit

 Build the tools.

-cd ./toolkit sudo make toolchain REBUILD_TOOLS=y
+sudo make toolchain REBUILD_TOOLS=y

-Building the Default Microvisor Image#
+Build the Edge Microvisor Toolkit Image#

-Multiple image configurations are located in the imageconfigs
+Multiple image configurations are located in the imageconfigs folder:

 microvisor/